jepex/appointment/README.md

 https://1601558au.azurewebsites.net/

 <u><br> GETTING STARTED </br></u>
-to use this app you dont need to comming any scripts at all, youjust open app and you are go to go
+to use this app at your own compucter you have to clone project files to XAMP folder and run folowing scripts to make tables.
+Database are created automatically

+CREATE TABLE user (
+id INT NOT NULL AUTO_INCREMENT,
+   First_name VARCHAR(100) NOT NULL,
+   Last_name VARCHAR(100) NOT NULL,
+   Email VARCHAR(40) NOT NULL,
+   Phone VARCHAR(40) NOT NULL,
+   PRIMARY KEY (id )
+)

+CREATE TABLE reservation (
+id INT NOT NULL AUTO_INCREMENT,
+   Date VARCHAR(100) NOT NULL,
+   Time VARCHAR(100) NOT NULL,
+	PRIMARY KEY (id )
+)

 <u>USING APP </u>
 1. Insert infos to the app